The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Data

 In our work, we study two hydrodynamic simulations, TNG and SIMBA, to compare our observational results and explore the origins of various relationships.
 TNG is a series of large cosmological gravity-magnetohydrodynamics simulations that incorporate comprehensive models of galaxy formation physics \citep{PillepichSimulating2017}.
 We utilize the simulation with a box length of $L_{\rm box} = 205 {\rm Mpc}/h$, denoted as TNG300.
 The SIMBA simulation provides detailed modeling of black hole growth and feedback, successfully reproducing many observational results \citep{dave2019simba, thomas2019black, cui2021origin}.
 Specifically, AGN feedback in SIMBA operates in three modes based on the accretion rate: the radiative mode at high Eddington ratios $f_{\rm Edd}$, and the jet and X-ray modes at low $f_{\rm Edd}$.
 For our primary analysis, we use the full physics simulation with $L_{\rm box} = 100 \, {\rm Mpc}/h$, denoted as S100.
 According to \cite{WeinbergerSupermassive2018, dave2019simba, Montero2019Mergers}, kinetic feedback modes are primarily responsible for quenching massive central galaxies in both SIMBA and TNG, while major galaxy mergers are not the main drivers of most quenching events.
 Thus, we also utilize various AGN feedback simulations from SIMBA with $L_{\rm box} = 50 \, {\rm Mpc}/h$ (S50) to study their effects.

 We first select central galaxies with stellar masses in the range of $11.3 < {\rm log}M_*/{\rm M_\odot} < 11.7$ from TNG300 and S100 to match the observation, and then choose the range $11 < {\rm log}M_*/{\rm M_\odot} < 11.5$ for S50 series simulations due to their limited volume.
 The stellar mass is defined as the sum of the masses of stars within twice the stellar half-mass radius.
 Assuming a constant mass-to-light ratio, we create galaxy images for each galaxy's stellar mass distribution, extending to $4 \times 4$ times the half-stellar mass radius.
 Then we convolve a small gaussian PSF to reduce noises.
 We fit these images with a 2D ${\rm S \Acute{e}rsic}$ profile to obtain their ${\rm S \Acute{e}rsic}$ index $n$.
 Additionally, we fit the surface density of the host halos with an NFW profile to obtain their halo mass $M_h$ and concentration $c$.
 The definitions in NFW model are aligned with our lensing measurements.
 We use the position with the minimum gravitational potential energy as the real center of halos, hence the off-centering effect can be ignored in this part.
-Finally, since there is a slight correlation between $n$ and $M_*$, we resample the stellar mass distribution of galaxies with different $n$ to make their distributions similar, in order to eliminate the impact of stellar mass on the results.